rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  access to the money printer
  (to cheap debt).

-Bitcoin, if it is true, is a superior store of value to fiat and even to gold
+Bitcoin -- *if it is true* -- is a superior store of value to fiat and even to gold
  (the most effective store of value the world has ever known).
 Over time Bitcoin will gain adoption and value,